MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Transaction

 A transaction in Sui is a change to the blockchain.
-This may be a *simple transaction* affecting only single-owner, single-address objects, such as minting an NFT or transferring it or another token.
+This may be a *simple transaction* affecting only single-writer, single-address objects, such as minting an NFT or transferring it or another token.
 These transactions may bypass the consensus protocol in Sui.

 More *complex transactions* affecting objects that are shared or owned by multiple addresses, such as asset management and other DeFi use cases, go through the [Narwhal and Tusk](https://github.com/MystenLabs/narwhal) DAG-based mempool and efficient Byzantine Fault Tolerant (BFT) consensus.